 Your physical therapist will do a physical examination, evaluate your medical history, use imaging studies, and conduct laboratory tests to confirm the diagnosis of knee arthritis.
 We also evaluate joint strength, sensation, and movement (via walking and climbing stairs) to determine which treatment methods would prove to be the most effective.

-Depending on your condition, we develop a treatment plan that can reduce knee pain, improve knee joint strength and mobility, and prevent further joint damage.
+Depending on your condition, we develop a treatment plan from our knee arthritis diagnosis that can reduce knee pain, improve knee joint strength and mobility, and prevent further joint damage.

 Our personalized physical therapy programs aim to address individual issues for optimal recovery.
-Treatment includes exercises and mobilization techniques that improve muscle strength, coordination, and stability in the joint and its surrounding area.
+Treatment includes physical therapy exercises for knee arthritis and mobilization techniques that improve muscle strength, coordination, and stability in the joint and its surrounding area.
 We also teach you how to manage your symptoms and use at-home cold/hot therapy techniques to reduce the pain.

 We also recommend adopting healthier habits and certain lifestyle changes for an easier transition to a full range of motion.
 Typical suggestions include wearing comfortable shoes and eating nutritious food that promotes cartilage growth.
 You might also need mobility aids and knee braces for joint support.